 Shoei claim to have created a market changing helmet that combines the convenience of a modular helmet with the safety and aero-dynamics of a full face helmet.
 Indeed, I have wanted a flip-up for a while as it makes it easy at the ferries, border crossings, and riding in low speed environments when it is hot.
 However, I also wanted the helmet to be good on the open road too.
 For those of you who are regular readers, this is the Battlefield Biker riding profile.
 Big rides to distant lands, but then detailed surveys of battlefields at low speed.

 First things first.
-The Shoei is a good looking helmet, especially in the matte black colour scheme.
+The Shoei Multitec Modular Helmet is a good looking helmet, especially in the matte black colour scheme.
 It is wider and rounder than my Arais, but I assume this is to improve the aerodynamics?
 It fits well and snug at the cheeks.
 Shoei gets big kudos from me by including an eyeglass channel that allows the helemt to fit snugly, but doesn’t wedge the arms of my glasses into my skull.
-There is a ridge on the back of the helmet which is the spoiler, I supppose.
+There is a ridge on the back of the helmet which is the spoiler, I suppose.
 Good wide vision from the visor and an anti-fog lip above the tip of the nose.

 When I put the helmet on fully, the face element clicks into place confidently.
 The button for pulling the the face up is intuitively situated and seems natural to grab, even with gloves on.
 So far, so good.
 Time for a ride.